User Errors Due to Device Size and Behavior Expectations

 Where do you begin?

 The best UX design starts with wireframing concepts based on user journeys and personas from UX research.
 For apps that need to support multiple device sizes, it is vital to design mobile-first, i.e., design for the mobile viewport.
 You then progressively add more information for tablet size, PC, and larger screen sizes as needed.
 If it's only one target device, then start with that specific device size.
 With wireframes showing the layout of UI elements, it also shows the structure of the screen size.
 Scaling the size of the wireframe is essential when developing a product.

 Read our success story - UX research study closed a multimillion-dollar deal.

 The visual design represents an essential function in achieving optimal visual hierarchy to highlight important elements and tone-down not as important ones.
 Device size is a significant factor in how UI needs to be designed to achieve that goal.
 As the device size increases, visual design becomes even more critical to present information with the correct visual hierarchy.
 Even the well-designed layout can look monotonous without proper visual hierarchy, and users may miss important details, leading to user errors.
 Learn more about the differences between UI and UX in our previous article.

 While developing for different sizes, current technology allows for showing or hiding certain elements depending on the device size.
 Designing for the target device enhances the user experience.
 Imagine a legacy PC application on the phone screen, maybe functional, but it will be error-prone.

 Consider the costs stemming from customers leaving to competitors or decreased employee productivity.
 You can save capital by targeting the only device sizes that matter.
 If planned well, the suitable device size design can save money later if the product needs support for other devices.
-If you try to do that, the other way around will cost exponentially more.
-Products that don’t consider these two factors when designing wireframes, visual design, or development can lead to poor user experience.
+If you try that, the other way around will cost exponentially more.
+Products that don't consider these two factors when designing wireframes, visual design, or development can lead to poor user experience.
 It can result in users experiencing more errors in the final product.

 Try our calculators-